-Clinical Trial Liaisons (CTLs) are highly trained, experienced professionals, who provide communications to thought leaders, study sites and referral centers during clinical drug development.
+Clinical Trial Liaisons (CTLs) are highly trained, experienced professionals, who provide clinical trial support and communications to thought leaders, study sites and referral centers during clinical drug development.
 CTLs can be a driving force to ensure sites are enrolling patients in key clinical trials.

 CTLs Role Responsibilities:

 - Point of contact for the sites for questions outside the scope of the CRA

 - The face of the sponsor across multiple trials